 “Geography is a subject that which holds the key to our future.”

 Our school focuses on developing the skills necessary for children to understand the changes of the world around them and the impact that they have on the world.
-Taught as an independent subject, we will deliver a progressive curriculum that builds up key knowledge and skills as they move though Early Years Foundation Stage to the primary curriculum.
+Taught as an independent subject, we will deliver a progressive curriculum that builds on key knowledge and skills from Understanding the World in Early Years Foundation Stage through to the primary curriculum.
 Geography is a thriving subject in our school.
 Our teaching and learning instil a sense of awe and wonder of the world and enables our pupils to become life-long learners and citizens of our planet, with a responsibility to care and protect this precious gift.
 We aim to live out the ‘Education and Justice for All’ essential by teaching our children to ‘care for each other and our world’.

 Teachers become a catalyst and role model through their appreciation and enthusiasm for the subject, sparking the children’s love of learning.
 We stimulate children ‘s minds by asking them challenging questions and encouraging them to retrieve core knowledge to demonstrate a deep understanding of current issues and topics.
 From Y1 to Y6 our Young Edwardians revisit previous learning and are encouraged to make connections across subjects and year groups in order to deepen their knowledge and understanding.
-This is implicit in our planning and evident through challenging questioning.
+This is implicit in our planning and evident through our rigorous assessment.
 Furthermore, fantastic enriching experiences through our educational learning visits help pupils apply classroom learning in real contexts and are a great opportunity for children to talk about what they have learned.